How to Write a Restaurant Marketing Plan that Puts Butts in Seats [Ideas and Strategies]

 Restaurant owners and operators wear a lot of hats.
-They're people leaders, customer service providers, line cooks, inventory managers, occasional bartenders, public relations reps, number crunchers, and even marketers.
+They’re people leaders, customer service providers, line cooks, inventory managers, occasional bartenders, PR, number crunchers, and even marketers.

 What is a restaurant marketing plan, and why do you need one?

-Word of mouth is fantastic, but when scaling a restaurant or reopening after months of closure, you need to rely on more than just the possibility of a customer loving your food and telling their friends about it.
+Word of mouth is fantastic.
+But when scaling or seeking steady growth, you need to rely on more than just the possibility of a customer loving your food and telling their friends about it.

 Restaurant Marketing Plan Template